Hallandale Beach Emergency Order 20-13 limits activities at City Voting sites

 For your safety, we will limit the number of people allowed in the lobby at the same time.
 You will be required to wear a facial covering and have your temperature taken prior to entering the building.
 Please be sure to maintain six (6) feet between you and your neighbors.

 While walk-ins are welcome, appointments for service from the Building Division and Code Compliance Department are preferred.
 We strongly encourage you to make a virtual appointment by using this link or by calling (954) 457-1383 Monday through Thursday 7am -5:30pm.

 Hurricane Season June 1 - October 31

 Residents and businesses should stay alert and prepared during Hurricane Season.

 Parks and Beach Reopening

-The City welcomes its residents to enjoy designated parks for walking and/or jogging and the beach for limited ocean and recreation activities while adhering to specific guidelines and restrictions.
+The City welcomes its residents to enjoy designated parks for limited activities and the beach for limited ocean and recreation activities while adhering to specific guidelines and restrictions.
 Visit CoHB.org/ParksReopening for guidelines and restrictions.